arcee-ai/mergekit/README.md

 1. `slices.*.sources.parameters` - applying to a specific input slice
 2. `slices.*.parameters` - applying to a specific output slice
-3. `model_parameters` - applying to any tensors coming from specific input models
+3. `input_model_parameters` - applying to any tensors coming from specific input models
 4. `parameters` - catchall